patuellimalagola/patuellimalagola.github.io/products.md

 ### Trebbiano grapes
 <img src="/images/trebbiano.jpg" alt="Trebbiano" style="width:110px;height:110px;margin:15px 0px 0px 25px" align="right">

 Trebbiano is an Italian white grape, used for wine making.
-In Ravenna, "Trebbiano romagnolo" grapes can be turned into wine labelled as "["Ravenna", Indicazione Geografica Tipica](https://agricoltura.regione.emilia-romagna.it/produzioni-agroalimentari/doc/disciplinari/produzione-vini-dop-e-igp/igt-ravenna/view).
+In Ravenna, 'Trebbiano romagnolo' grapes can be turned into wine labelled as ['Ravenna', Indicazione Geografica Tipica](https://agricoltura.regione.emilia-romagna.it/produzioni-agroalimentari/doc/disciplinari/produzione-vini-dop-e-igp/igt-ravenna/view).

 Our vineyard was uprooted in 2018 - a new one will be planted in 2020 over 3 hectars.
 Our grapes have been processed by [Agrintesa](http://www.agrintesa.it/).
 When the new vineyard will be in production, we will be looking into collaborating with a local winery to turn our grapes into Trebbiano di Ravenna IGT.